-The annual contribution limit for a Roth IRA in 2017 is $5,500 per person ($6,500 if age 50 or older, you may be able to make “catch-up” contributions.
+The annual contribution limit for a Roth IRA in 2019 is $6,000 per person.
+If you are age 50 or older, you may be able to make “catch-up” contributions.
 This “catch-up” provision allows for an additional $1,000 contribution for a total limit of $7,000.
 It is important to note this is a combined limit with traditional IRAs.
-For example, an individual can't contribute $5,500 in a Roth IRA and do an additional $5,500 in a traditional IRA.
-Also, since it is a per person limit, each spouse can contribute the $5,500 for a total of $11,000 ($13,000 if age 50 or older).
+For example, an individual can't contribute $6,000 in a Roth IRA and do an additional $6,000 in a Traditional IRA.
+Also, since it is a per person limit, each spouse can contribute the $6,000 for a total of $12,000 ($14,000 if age 50 or older).
 The amount you can contribute is limited to your taxable compensation.
 For example, if your taxable compensation for the year was $4,000, that would be the maximum you could contribute.
 For a more detailed look at contribution limits, please visit my article Roth IRA Contribution Limits.

 There are also limits on contributing to a Roth IRA based on income.
 This is where some people end up missing out and why procrastination can really hit you where it hurts.
 If your income is over a certain amount, your Roth IRA contribution begins to phase out.
 More information on the income limits depending on tax filing status is found at the IRS website.
 The main take away here is that you need to take advantage of a Roth IRA while you can.
 Salaries and income tend to increase over time.
 By the time you get around to funding a Roth IRA, you may come to find that you're no longer eligible based on income.
-If that happens you will have missed an opportunity to accumulate a sizable portion of your retirement funds in a special tax free account.
+If that happens, you will have missed an opportunity to accumulate a sizable portion of your retirement funds in a special tax free account.
 This is especially the case if you don't have access to a 401(k) plan that allows Roth contributions (Roth 401k).

 Most retirement accounts have required minimum distributions (RMDs) upon reaching age 70 1/2.
-If you have funds in a 401(k), 403(b), or traditional IRA, the IRS requires that you begin taking minimum withdrawals from the account.
+If you have funds in a 401(k), 403(b), or Traditional IRA, the IRS requires that you begin taking minimum withdrawals from the account.
 These RMDs are based on the IRS life expectancy tables and the amounts are included in your taxable income.
 Another great aspect of Roth IRAs is their exemption from this RMD rule while the account owner is alive.
 That means you can keep your money invested longer and continue to enjoy its special tax advantages.
 In addition, you may be able to take RMDs from other pre-tax retirement accounts and reinvest those dollars into a Roth IRA.